All About Hard Drives

 - Susceptible to damage (although the shock-absorbent caddy in a Panasonic Toughbook greatly reduces this)

-- Uses more power than an SSD
+- Higher power consumption compared to an SSD

 Pros